No products in the cart.

 One of the plant’s antagonists was the spider mites.
 These creepy mites are reddish-brown in color and super small in their size.

-They aim to sip all the plant’s nutrients by biting the leaves and leaving light dot-shaped marks.
+One of the plant’s enemies is spider mites.
+These creepy mites are reddish-brown in color and super small in their size.
+They suck out all the plant’s nutrients by biting the leaves and leaving light dot-shaped marks.

-Thrips can be removed by bathing the plant using insecticidal soap to remove them permanently and stop them from infesting the plant in the long run.
+Thrips can be removed by bathing the Birkin using insecticidal soap to remove them permanently and stop them from infesting the foliage in the long run.

 Frequently Asked Questions